top of page

 Are foster parents paid?

-Foster parents receive a monthly stipend for each child’s expenses.
-The reimbursement rate varies depending on each child’s age and level of need.
-Children’s medical and dental costs are also covered by a state-funded health plan.
+Foster parents receive a monthly stipend for each child’s needs.
+The amount varies depending on each child’s level of need.
+Their medical and dental expenses are covered by TN Care.

-What’s the difference between the Department of Children’s Services and a private agency?
+What’s the difference between the Department of Children’s Services and Wayne Provision?

 Are foster families needed?